 Welcome to the first Fresh Tracks Newsletter, highlighting news from the SCI Institute.
 2012 was another exciting year, culminating in our second successful SCIx Open House.
 Hundreds of people took advantage of the event to learn more about SCI Institute research and hear SCIx keynote speaker Alan Kay, a Turing Award recipient give an enlightening and entertaining presentation.
 SCI Institute faculty garnered a number of prestigious research awards in 2012.
 Jeff Weiss received the Van Mow Medal, Miriah Meyer was named a Microsoft Faculty Fellow and a TED Fellow, Chuck Hansen was elected as an IEEE Fellow, and Valerio Pascucci was inducted as a DOE Fellow.
 Tolga Tasdizen received an NSF CAREER Award and the College of Engineering Distinguished Teaching Award.
 I was honored to receive the 2012 IEEE IPDPS Charles Babbage Award.

-Orly Alter Joins the Scientific Computing and Imaging Institute as a USTAR Associate Professor of Bioengineering
+Dongbin Xiu Joins the Scientific Computing and Imaging Institute as a Professor of Mathematics

-Orly Alter has joined the University of Utah's Scientific Computing and Imaging (SCI) Institute as a USTAR Associate Professor of Bioengineering.
+Dongbin Xiu has joined the University of Utah's Scientific Computing and Imaging (SCI) Institute as a Professor of Mathematics.
 The SCI Institute focuses on solving important problems in biomedicine, science, and engineering using computation and is an international research leader in the areas of scientific computing, visualization, and image analysis.